isomerpages/nparks-sgf/_about-sgf/Getting to Singapore Botanic Gardens.md

 permalink: /about-sgf/gettingSBG
 description: ""
 ---
-### Shuttle Bus is available from 30 July to 9 Aug from 8am to 8pm.
+### Shuttle Bus is available from 30 Jul to 9 Aug from 8am to 8pm.
 ![](/images/SGF22_Shuttle%20Bus%20A1%20sign.jpg)

 ### National Orchid Garden,  Singapore Botanic Gardens